 Start with your ignition switch and trace the ground wires via the kill switch, the CDI, and the ignition coil.

 Ensure all connectors are correctly fastened to their grounding spots and have proper contact with bare metal.
-If you notice traces of corrosion, disconnect the wire and clean both the connector and connection point with some sandpaper to ensure a solid connection.
+If you notice traces of corrosion, disconnect the wire and clean the connector and connection point with sandpaper to ensure a solid connection.

-Please make sure no pins in the connector plugs are loose, causing them to back out when you connect the plugs.
+Please ensure no pins in the connector plugs are loose, causing them to back out when you connect the plugs.
 It can be a bit hard to see whether the pins are in place or not.
 By gently pulling on each pin from the back of the plug, you can verify that they are correctly seated.

-Another way of testing if the grounding is good is by connecting a piece of wire from a bare spot on the frame and directly to the ignition or kill switch Caution!
-This tip should only be performed with extreme caution as there is a chance of getting electrocuted if you are not careful.
+Caution!
+This tip should only be performed with extreme caution, as you can get electrocuted if you are not careful.
 Never touch bare metal parts, and use a pair of insulated pliers to hold the wire as a precaution.

 If the ignition wires become pinched or otherwise get damaged so that a hot wire comes in contact with either a ground cable or a grounded portion of the ATV, you will have a so-called ground fault.